 M Mus, L Mus A, Dip T

 Playing harpsichord has been a secret passion of Janet’s and led to her studying under Huguette Brassine while completing her Masters degrees at Queensland Conservatorium Griffith University.
 She completed further study in Trondheim and Cambridge under Professors Ketil Haugsand and Peter Holman respectively in 2013.
 Janet has performed with Alchemy, a period-instrument ensemble focused on Historically Informed Practice, the Queensland Symphony Chamber Orchestra, the Camerata of St John’s and Gold Coast Chamber Orchestra.
 In January 2014 she was invited to perform with Judit Molnar (soprano), Margaret Caley (Baroque violin) and Dan Curro (Baroque cello) as part of the Music by the Sea Festival held at Sandgate, Brisbane.
-This ensemble has since become Arioso Chamber Ensemble and regular performs throughout SE Queensland.
-In 2018 Janet had the pleasure of performing once again with Camerata – Queensland’s Chamber Orchestra, an association that has continued into 2020.
+This ensemble has since become Arioso Chamber Ensemble and regular performs throughout SE Queensland and NSW.
+January 2021 saw the ensemble produce their first CD “Pearls”.
+In 2018 Janet had the pleasure of performing once again with Camerata – Queensland’s Chamber Orchestra, an association that has continued into 2021.

 Awards and Grants

 For her services to music on the Sunshine Coast Janet was honoured with being nominated for an Australia Day Award 2014 and in 2016 she received a Regional Arts Development Fund Grant as a member of Pacific Chamber Players Aeolian Trio to record the works of composer Johann Philipp Krieger.
 In 2018 Janet was awarded a scholarship to complete studies in Body Mapping with “Bodyminded: Sydney Alexander Technique”.
 This has enabled her to enhance not only her own personal performance outcomes but also those of her students.